-You may be looking for some upper body WODs because your legs are far stronger than your upper body, or because you just want huge shoulders and pecs!
-I’ve compiled a list of my 5 favorite WODs that will put your arms, chest, shoulders, and back into overdrive…
+You may be looking for some upper body WODs because your legs are far stronger than your upper body or because you want massive shoulders and pecs!
+I’ve compiled a list of my five favorite WODs that will put your arms, chest, shoulders, and back into overdrive…

 1.)
 Mary